alsen-ca/yuno-watch/README.md

 ## Requirements
 - Root / sudo access: Required for installation and changing performing some actions
 - Operating System: Linux (tested on Fedora, CentOS)
+- Git (preferred, but curl also possible): Required for installation
 - Docker (Or change PERFORM_SUMMARY= in Configuration)

 ## Installation